Legius syndrome

 - lipomas.

 Legius syndrome is caused by pathogenic variants in the SPRED1 gene, a negative regulator of the RAS/MAPK signalling pathway involved in cell growth, differentiation and apoptosis.
 The normally functioning SPRED1 protein will block RAF-induced RAS/MAPK signalling.
-Pathogenic variants in the SPRED1 gene typically lead to a shortened protein which is unable to bind to RAF, meaning that the RAS/MAPK pathway is continuously active.
+Pathogenic variants in the SPRED1 gene typically lead to a shortened protein that is unable to bind to RAF, meaning that the RAS/MAPK pathway is continuously active.

-Inheritance and genomic counselling
+Inheritance and genetic counselling

-An individual with the condition has a 50% (1-in-2) chance of passing on the SPRED1 pathogenic gene change to each child.
-While penetrance (clinical manifestations of the condition) is thought to be close to 100%, the age at which café-au-lait macules appear, and their number, is variable.
+- While penetrance (clinical manifestations of the condition) is thought to be close to 100%, the age at which café-au-lait macules appear, and their number, is variable.

 Management